 Save those sticky notes for only the most urgent tasks or that last crazy idea that you don’t want to forget over lunch.

-They are reminders, not a to-do list.
+Remember, stick notes are for urgent reminders only.
+They are not a to-do list.

 Notification overload is a real thing.
 Though it may only happen digitally, it can still affect your mindset at your desk.
-Plus, if you put your phone away in a drawer or off to the side, you won’t be as distracted.
-You’ll then have a more productive workspace.

 Remember how I started this article talking about all that paper?